sahilsaeidkhan/CareStock-Watch/README.md

 “Daily stock data is ingested into Snowflake using Snowpipe / COPY INTO from hospital systems or spreadsheets, with optional API ingestion via external functions for supplier or NGO data.”

+“CareStock Watch supports semi-structured data ingestion (JSON/VARIANT) for supplier feeds, expiry metadata, and NGO reports, parsed using Snowflake SQL.”

 - **Snowflake Tables:** Central inventory repository
 - **Dynamic Tables & SQL Views:** Stock health computation

+“Snowflake Streams & Tasks can be used to trigger automated alerts and refresh Dynamic Tables on a scheduled or event-based basis.”

 - **Snowflake Cortex (AI-ready):** Demand forecasting logic
 - **Snowpark (Python):** Secure execution inside Snowflake
 - **Streamlit in Snowflake:** Interactive dashboards & actions